sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 ===Extensions related to Schemas and DTDs===

-    * DOCTYPE accepts an NDATA argument to specify a schema language, and predefines DTD, XSD, RelaxNG, and Schematron.
+    * DOCTYPE can have (when the option is activated) an NDATA argument to specify a schema language.
-    * There is a new validator that leverages Python regex processing.
+DTD, XSD, RelaxNG, and Schematron are predefined.
-    * The API suppports getting at schema/DTD info, and setting it up or changing it at will (for example, even without a DTD you can tell the API that certain attributes are IDs, ints, have defaults, etc.).
+    * The API suppports getting at schema/DTD info, and setting it up or changing it at will (for example, even without a DTD you can tell the API that certain attributes are ID or other XML or XSD types, have defaults, etc.).
     * Loaded doctypes retain the order of declarations so exports can mimic it.
     * ELEMENT and ATTLIST declarations allow name-groups, so you can declare multiple names at once.
     * Element declarations accept not just the keywords EMPTY and ANY, but also ANY_ELEMENTS (which is like ANY but does not include #PCDATA).
     * The usual *, +, and ? repetition operators in content models
-are joined by {min,max} (like PCRE regexes and like XML Schema min/maxOccurs).
+are joined by {min,max} (like PCRE regexes and XML Schema min/maxOccurs).
     * A new <!IDSPACE spaceName attrName> to declare what attribute name (other than the special xml:id case) holds IDs. 'spaceName' can be used to define multiple, non-interacting ID spaces (that is, IDs in one